 How Are Varicose Veins Diagnosed?

 Diagnosing varicose veins is a visual procedure.
-The doctor will do a physical exam that includes looking at the legs to check for swelling while the patient is standing.
+First, the doctor will do a physical exam that includes looking at the legs to check for swelling while the patient is standing.
 In addition to the physical examination, the doctor will want to know about the patient’s medical history, including:

 In addition to the physical examination and medical history, diagnosing varicose veins may include:

-- Duplex ultrasound.
-A type of vascular ultrasound (“duplex” means two types of sound wave are used) to check blood flow and vein structure.
-In this noninvasive, painless test, a small hand-held device (transducer) is pressed against the skin which allows viewing of the veins on a monitor.
+Duplex ultrasound.
+A type of vascular ultrasound (“duplex” means two types of sound waves are used) to check blood flow and vein structure.
+In this noninvasive, painless test, a small hand-held device (transducer) is pressed against the skin, which allows viewing of the veins on a monitor.

 How Are Varicose Veins Treated?